knativecon/demo22/README.md

 ...
 ```

 #### Steps

 1. Add a comment `so many errors!`
 2. Wait 3s
-3. In `knativecon22-direct` slack channel, observe no comments have been added
+3. In `kn-direct` slack channel, observe no comments have been added
-4. In `knativecon22-channel` slack channel, observe the comment has been added
+4. In `kn-channel` slack channel, observe the comment has been added

+#### Pros and Cons

+- Pro: no event left behind
+- Con: some events left behind (see below)

 ### Pattern 4: Dead Letter Sink